 Why take this course?

-This very practical course will build on your design and technical abilities, and ensure you have the necessary skills and knowledge to effectively implement your ideas and designs into both static and dynamic web environments.
+This very practical course will build on your design and technical abilities, and ensure you have the skills and knowledge to effectively implement your ideas and designs into mobile, static and dynamic web environments.

 You will work on real projects with real clients, allowing you to develop an in-depth and accurate understanding of professional standards and what to expect when working in a web-related role.

 In Year 1 you will cover fundamental areas of web technologies including web development, essential content, developing mobile web applications, digital graphics fundamentals, user interface design and 2D animation.

 In Year 2 you will look at the design and development of an interactive media product and developing the media for interactive products including computer games.

 This course is suitable for those with Highers, who have completed the Higher syllabus or have successfully completed the NC Computing with Digital Media course.